orkestron-ai/software-meta-model/b2-system-design/201-applications-and-system-architecture.md

 - applications and services
 - internal components
 - responsibility distribution
-- execution context of business processes
+- execution ownership of business logic
+- mapping of business services and process steps to components

 It answers:

 - Where does the product logic live?
 - How is the system decomposed?
 - Which components execute which responsibilities?
+- How do business services map to system structure?
 - How are systems structured and connected?

 ---